webcrumbs/javascript-crumbs/chapters/functions/Readme.md

 ### Variable hoisting

-JavaScript’s function scope means that all variables declared within a function are visible throughout the body of the function.
+Since variables are visible within the function in which they are defined
-Curiously, this means that variables are even visible before they are declared.
+variables are even visible before they are declared;
-This feature of JavaScript is informally known as **hoisting**:
-JavaScript code behaves as if all variable declarations in a function
+JavaScript code behaves as if all variable declarations in a function (but not any associated assignments)
-(but not any associated assignments) are "hoisted" to the top of the function.
+are "hoisted" to the top of the function.

 ```js
 function test (o) {